 I signed up for karate classes as a teen.
 I was playing in an rock n' roll band and few people in the early 60s respected long hair, so our entire band took up karate for self-preservation.
 When I graduated from high school, I went to a local university and then got a job first as an astronomy lecturer at the Hansen Planetarium.
 While in grad school, the Apollo astronauts brought back rocks for me to conduct mineralogical and geochemical research.
 Boy, were these boring rocks!

-I graduated with BS and MS degrees and soon found work at the Geological Survey.
 On some geology field conferences, geologists stand around with cans of beer under shade trees and compare rock hammers like one would compare guns or body parts.
 "Mine's bigger than yours!"
 In the geology profession, social status revolves around rock hammers and hand lenses.

 On one trip to the outback of Australia, members of an international diamond conference were impressed by how most termite mounds were so solid and silicified such that even the biggest rock hammers were turned away by a loud "clang" as the sledge bounced off the mound.
 Those little suckers are engineers!
 We had some Japanese geologists who were also black belts who attended the Aussie conference, so a challenge was issued.
 Who could take the top off these termite mounds with a shuto.
 A shuto, is the classic karate chop.

 Now this was fun.
 Being a lifelong martial artist, I got a "kick" out of this.
 The termite engineers provided mounds for the contest.
 We were up to the challenge: we broke off more mound tops with our karate chops than other geologists could break with their mighty hammers.
 So we proved the adage, 'the hand' is mightier than the hammer.